Stuycs-K/final-project-10-tungs/README.md

 and they can deselect a node if they want to by reclicking on the node.

 After they customize their graph, they can select a certain algorithm to simulate.
-My graph visualizer currently supports four algorithms.
+My graph visualizer currently supports five algorithms.
 These are the "algorithm modes" the user has access to:
 - Bipartite coloring (undirected graphs)
 - Cycle detection (undirected/directed graphs)
 - Topological sort (directed graphs)
 - Spanning tree (directed graphs)
+- Convex hull (undirected/directed graphs)
 - See the instructions for details about the specifics of how these algorithms work.

 When the user is currently in an algorithm mode and they click their mouse, the graph simulation